 The simple act of breathing is not something most people think about - until they can't breathe normally.
 As a Respiratory Therapist, you will use a combination of scientific standards and practices to discover, manage and prevent dysfunctions of the cardiopulmonary system.

 Respiratory Therapists work with medical direction at sites such as wellness centers, medical offices, asthma clinics, sleep disorder centers and in hospitals.
 The patients you care for will rely on you to help diagnose lung and breathing disorders, determine therapies and implement and manage ongoing care and treatment programs.

-According to O*Net Online, the median salary in 2013 for a Respiratory Therapist in the U.S. is $56,290 per year ($27.06 per hour), with a faster than average projected job growth of 20 to 28 percent through the year 2020.
+According to the Bureau of Labor Statistics, the median salary in May 2020 for a Respiratory Therapist in the U.S. was $62,810 per year ($30.20 per hour), with a much faster than average projected job growth of 19 percent between 2019 and 2029.

 NMC was named the No. 11 online bachelor's degree in respiratory therapy in the nation by Intelligent for 2022.